Aerial view of a Seattle roof tearoff in progress showing shingles being removed for replacement

 How old should a roof be before you replace it?

-In Seattle, asphalt shingles typically reach the replacement decision point between **15 and 22 years** — shorter than their 25–30 year ratings suggest, due to moisture volume, limited UV drying time, and moss pressure.
+In Seattle, asphalt shingles typically reach the replacement decision point between 15 and 22 years — shorter than their 25–30 year ratings suggest, due to moisture volume, limited UV drying time, and moss pressure.
 Start evaluating replacement seriously at 15 years if repairs are accumulating or shingles show widespread deterioration.
 By 22+ years, replacement is almost always the right call regardless of the roof's surface appearance, because the decking and underlayment have absorbed years of Seattle moisture that aren't visible from the outside.
+Once you've decided to replace, our seasonal guide to roof replacement timing in Seattle helps you choose the right window to minimize cost and disruption.

 Is it worth repairing a 20-year-old roof?